apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Overview
 --------
 Pattern-Based Consistent Hashing is a feature to modify the request path given to Traffic Router's consistent hasher for Cache selection (and :term:`Delivery Service` selection for Steering Delivery Services) using a regular expression.
-This new regular expression field 'Consistent Hash Regex' is applied on a per-Delivery Service basis and is given to Traffic Router via the CDN Snapshot.
+This new regular expression field 'Consistent Hash Regex' is applied on a per-Delivery Service basis and is given to Traffic Router via the CDN :term:`Snapshot`.
 The purpose of this feature is to increase cache efficiency by directing requests for the same asset, but with varying request paths, to the same Cache.

 ..
 Note:: Pattern-Based Consistent Hashing is only available for HTTP and Steering Delivery Services